kira-96/ecmccfg/hugo/content/manual/motion_cfg/homing.md

     latchCount: 1                                                         # latch number to ref on (1=ref on first latch)
 ```

-**Backround to the cfgs (control and status word for latching)**
+**Background to the cfgs (control and status word for latching)**
 * bit 0 of control word is: 0x7000:01 - Enable latch on index
-* bit 0 of status word is: 0x6000:01 - Latch occured
+* bit 0 of status word is: 0x6000:01 - Latch occurred

 ### ECMC_SEQ_HOME_HIGH_LIM_INDEX            = 12,